ai-practitioners/time-series-forecasting/docs/sql_query.md

 This page documents the thought and reasoning process of arriving at the final state of the query to be used in the dataset analysis for this project.

 ## Motivation of building this query

 The final state of the query is built upon the consideration of joining all necessary tables together as a complete table.
 When queried into working notebook as pandas dataframe, EDA can begin without the need to perform pandas join afterwards.
 Having a complete or full dataframe to begin with also allows slicing and dicing much easier (i.e. EDA on a particular city or stores).

 ## The aim for the query final state

-Merge as much columns as we can together in the early stage of the project.
+Merge as many columns as we can together in the early stages of the project.
 We will not be needing to jump between database and working space to dig for more data at later phase of analysis.

 ## About the setup

-Workstation: MacOS 13 (arm64)<br>
+- Workstation: MacOS 13 (arm64)
-Software: MySQL Community Server - GPL (8.0.33)<br>
+- Software: MySQL Community Server - GPL (8.0.33)
-Environment: localhost
+- Environment: localhost

 ## About the database and dataset